Taste Wolverhampton is broadcast every Sunday between 8.00-10.00am on Wolverhampton’s only community radio station 101.8 WCR FM.

 - FOR Wolverhampton – Wolverhampton is our area.
 We concentrate on Your City.
 No-one else is able to cover Wolverhampton in such a comprehensive way.

-101.8 WCRfm is the Community Radio service for the City of Wolverhampton.
+101.8 WCR FM is the Local Radio service for the City of Wolverhampton.
 It is operated by Wolverhampton Community Radio Training (WCRT), and licensed by Ofcom, the UK Radio regulator.

 Over the years we’ve provided specialised training in Radio broadcast skills and run a number of radio services.

 We were established as the Wolverhampton Community Radio Association (WCRA) back in 1986 and the training company began in 1996.
 We’ve operated as “Challenge FM”, “Forge FM”, “One City FM”, “Wolverhampton Campus Radio” and currently “101.8 WCR FM”.

 Since 1986 WCR’s chief goal has been to bring quality and diversity to the radio medium, from providing training in basic radio skills to giving local people access to radio.
 Every year dozens of local organisations of all types use WCR to spread information.